MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 Resource pools apply a logic similar to clustering “majority node set”, where (< number of nodes as members of the pool > /2) + 1.
 At a minimum, there must be three members in the  pool to maintain quorum, which must be more than 50% of the quorum voting members in a pool to maintain availability of the pool.
 If you only have two members of the pool, and one is unavailable, you have lost quorum.

-For every resource pool created in the Operations console, the Operations Manager database, which is referred to as the *default observer*, is always given a vote, even if you have an even number of members in the pool in order to allow quorum to be reached.
+For every resource pool created in the Operations console, the Operations Manager database, which is referred to as the *default observer*, is always given a vote, even if you have an even number of members in the pool to allow quorum to be reached.
 This also applies to the three resource pools created by default when you first create the management group, which is discussed later in this topic.
-For all resource pools created using the PowerShell cmdlet **NewSCOM-ResourcePool**, it is set to disabled by default.
+For all resource pools created using the PowerShell cmdlet **NewSCOM-ResourcePool**, it's set to disabled by default.
 Including the Operations Manager database as the *default observer* reduces complexity of your management group by only requiring you to deploy two management servers at a minimum to maintain high availability of your resource pools.

 Another role supporting a resource pool are *Observers*.
-This is a management server or a Gateway server that does not participate in loading workflows for the pool; however they participate in quorum decisions.
-This is never used under normal circumstances, and therefore should not be considered.
+This is a management server or a Gateway server that doesn't participate in loading workflows for the pool; however they participate in quorum decisions.
+This is never used under normal circumstances, and therefore shouldn't be considered.

 There are two types of membership, automatic and manual.
-When you create a resource pool, it's membership is set to manual and cannot be reconfigured to automatic.
+When you create a resource pool, its membership is set to manual and can't be reconfigured to automatic.
 When a System Center 2016 – Operations Manager management group is created, three resource pools are created by default with automatic membership.
 The following table describes these three resource pools.

 | Resource Pool Name | Description
 |----------|----------